Skip to content

 Why did he always want to associate with me everytime?

-I never understood.
+I never clearly understood.

-“There is something wrong inside me, I never told you about this awkwardness, insecurity and suffering.
+“There is something wrong inside me, I never told you about this awkwardness, insecurity, and suffering.
 I’ve been having this insecurity for the last several years, I’m being weaker and weaker every single day.” he added.

 Being one of his close friends, I told him, “you’re strong, you’ve an Ivy league MBA, you’ve just started a corporate job, your life has just started, but your problem is you take everything very seriously.”

-“You have to make things a little bit easier in life so that our body and mind communicates, life takes its shape the same way as every other living thing does, life matures itself with time, everything takes time to reshape.”
+“You have to make things a little bit easier in life so that our body and mind communicates, human life takes its shape the same way as every other living thing does, life matures itself with time, everything takes time to reshape.”
 I showed positive vibes.

-I remembered his response, he said, “Sometimes I feel more rebellious with my family and society, I’ve this scary feeling all the time, I don’t know why?”
+My friend said, “Sometimes I feel more rebellious with my family and society, I’ve this scary feeling all the time, I don’t know why?”

 I couldn’t believe this.
 I helped him in so many ways to see things in life and he helped me in the same way.